-Rekt is a great resource for recaps of previous exploits.
-If you subscribe to their newsletter, you’ll receive a new issue whenever a major exploit has taken place.
+Rekt is an excellent resource for recaps of previous exploits.
+If you subscribe to their newsletter, you’ll receive a new issue whenever a major exploit occurs.
 They have documented over 70 exploits since 2020 that have amounted to billions in investor losses.

-There are many Twitter pages dedicated to exposing these fraudsters and are worth looking into to build an understanding of the levels of grift that exist within crypto.
+Many Twitter pages are dedicated to exposing these fraudsters and are worth looking into to build an understanding of the levels of grift within crypto.
 The best way to defend yourself is to become more knowledgeable about both the light and dark sides.

 The Hard Truth

 The future of self-custody is unclear.
-There will always be non-custodial wallets but there may only be a portion of the population that chooses to use them.
+There will always be non-custodial wallets, but there may only a portion of the population chooses to use them.
 Unfortunately, security is often secondary to user experience, especially for demographics less impacted by the most severe drawbacks of centralized financial systems.

-Depending on how regulation goes over the next decade, you may very well see the custodial wallet model grow more than the alternative.
+Depending on how regulation goes over the next decade, you may see the custodial wallet model grow more than the alternative.

 Custodial Wallets and Services

 While non-custodial wallets are much more powerful than custodial wallets, custodial wallets are definitely getting better.